azdavis/azdavis.net/posts/en/pl-idea-tooling.md

 However, I want to stress that ultimately, the goal is to make it easier for humans to use the language.
-I believe that [limitations provide opportunity][lim-op]: by adding some limitations to languages so that they integrate better with tooling, we unlock the opportunity to have surprisingly great tooling for those languages.
+I believe that [limitations engender opportunity][lim-op]: by adding some limitations to languages so that they integrate better with tooling, we unlock the opportunity to have surprisingly great tooling for those languages.
 Further, I believe the increased quality of the tooling enabled by these design choices results in a